 Some people seem to believe that Panamanian corporations do not have to follow any regulations.
 That simply isn't true.
 Panama corporations often have more freedom than companies located in countries like the United States, France, and Japan, but that doesn't mean they get to evade all regulations.

 Panama requires corporations and IBCs to follow very specific guidelines.
 A Panama IBC must have at least three directors.
 Panamanian corporations also have to file articles of incorporation before they can conduct business.

 It isn't a free-for-all that lets anyone do anything they want without any oversight, but it does give companies more freedom to make business decisions without political interference.
 For instance, companies in the United States cannot do business with Cuba because the U.S. has sanctions against the Communist country.
 By opening a Panama IBC, the company doesn't face such unnecessary restrictions.

-There are some corrupt countries that do their best to attract offshore corporations.
+There are some corrupt countries that do their best to attract Panamanian corporations.
 Those countries, however, are not where informed businesses want to relocate.
 Government corruption doesn't benefit anyone for very long.
 Smart businesses know this, so they head to jurisdictions where everyone must follow the law.

 Panama stands out as an example.
 Panama's court system is based on the one used in the United States.
-It has a system of checks and balances that help prevent corruption.
+It has a system of checks and balances that helps prevent corruption.
 The people in Panama also have a commitment to the rule of law.
-Legitimate business in Panama don't make backroom arrangements or pay off officials.
+Legitimate businesses in Panama don't make backroom arrangements or pay off officials.
 Doing so is illegal, and they can be punished for breaking the law.

 This offers two major advantages.
 First, it keeps your business's expenses lower.
 Second, it lets you plan for your annual expenses.
 When you know exactly how much money you have to pay the government, you can make better plans for expanding your IBC into new markets or industries.